liferay/liferay-docs/develop/reference/articles/13-sample-projects/01-apps/03-service-builder-samples/03-service-builder-jndi.markdown

 - `jndi-web`

 2. After these modules have been deployed, add the `jndi-web` portlet to a Liferay page.
-When you view the page, the `RegionLocalServiceUtil.useJDBC` method will be invoked.
+When you view the page, the `RegionLocalServiceUtil.useJNDI` method will be invoked.
 This method accesses the database defined by the JNDI connection you specified and logs information about the rows in the `region` table to Liferay's log.
 Check Liferay's log to make sure that the database